CURRENT LEGISLATIVE MATERIALS: Material on this page © The Animal Council 2006 - 2013

 FRESNO COUNTY Animal Control Info avail, Español, Hmong

-dog license of $39; breeding regulations incorporated within the unaltered dog license and minor
+license of $39; breeding regulations incorporated within the unaltered dog license and minor restrictions on

 CITY OF FRESNO at its March 28, 2006 (minutes including council discussion) City Council meeting introduced 2

-dog license at 5 months incorporating breeding restrictions and the other, Exhibit B, requiring sterilization of all
+license at 5 months incorporating breeding restrictions and the other, Exhibit B, requiring sterilization of all dogs over 6

-the Sheriff's Department mandatory spay/neuter ordinance of dogs and cats at 4 months (exemptions for
+Sheriff's Department mandatory spay/neuter ordinance of dogs and cats at 4 months (exemptions for designated or

-designated or acceptable registries, service, law enforcement, proven hunting/livestock, SAR, boarding
+acceptable registries, service, law enforcement, proven hunting/livestock, SAR, boarding trainers/resellers or medical).

-trainers/resellers or medical).
 4th violation is misdemeanor, up to 6 mos jail and/or up to $1,000 fine.
-No permit
+No permit process included.

 Updated 5/2/07 BOS tabled ordinance indefinitely pending outcome of AB 1634 but resolved to support AB 1643